parzival-space/powercord-pspectrum/README.md

 The builds of PSpectrum get automatically pushed to this Repository using GitHub Actions.

+## Support

+If you need help, please create an issue in the "Issues" tab and do not contact the powercord team.
+I will look into it as soon as possible.</br>
+The powercord team will not give you support (this is an unsupported plugin) and we don't need to stress them out more than they already are.

 ## Installation

 1. Go to your powercord plugins folder.
 Run ``git clone https://github.com/malte-linke/powercord-pspectrum.git``